How to Improve Your LinkedIn Profile for 2023

 Requesting Recommendations

 Recommendations are a more in-depth version of endorsements.
 Endorsements are quick, easy, and show brief signs of support.
-Recommendations are long-form pieces written by individuals in your network to describe interactions with you, working with or for you.
+Recommendations are long-form pieces written by individuals in your network to describe interactions working with or for you.

 Displaying Your Willingness to Learn

 LinkedIn Learning is a great place to start.
-It offers courses taught by industry professionals in several areas - business, marketing, creativity, software development, etc. Completing a course also gives you a certificate which you can choose to display on your profile.
+It offers courses taught by industry professionals in several areas - business, marketing, creativity, software development, etc. Completing a course also gives you a certificate that you can choose to display on your profile.

 It's especially valuable to display the most recently added certificates to show that you are just as passionate about learning as you are about working.